Can interval walking help you burn extra fat and calories AND lose

 All you need to get started is:

-- And if you really want to make interval walking easy, a great app for your iPhone, such as Seconds Pro Interval Timer.
 This incredible app will time your intervals for you, let you choose music to go with your intervals and it's as easy as tapping your phone to start or stop an interval.
-Another great interval app for smartphones that run on android is called HIIT interval training timer.
+Another great interval app for smartphones that runs on android is called HIIT interval training timer.

 Fartlek is a casual form of interval training in which you decide the intensity of each interval based upon how you feel that day.